Reverse Sales Tax Calculator Canada

 Quebec's Unique System (GST + QST)

 Quebec uses a unique two-tax system with federal GST and provincial QST (Quebec Sales Tax).
-The QST is calculated differently than other provincial taxes.
+The QST is administered by Revenu Québec.

 How to Calculate Reverse Sales Tax